 - Carefully avoid chewing food in the areas of the mouth where the laser has been used for at least one week following surgery.
 One of the most important results of laser surgery is the blood clots that form following surgery.
 It is extremely important not to dislodge the tiny blood clots that form in and around the gums.

 - Do not be alarmed with any color changes or appearance of tissues following laser therapy.
 Tissues can be gray, yellow, red, blue, purple, “stringy” and reflect normal response to laser treatments.

-- It is OK to spit, rinse, and wash your mouth today.
-Rinse as directed with Peridex or Periogard morning and night.
-In between, it is OK to rinse gently every three (3) hours with warm salt water (1/2 teaspoon of salt dissolved in an 8oz. glass of warm water).
-Do not brush or floss your teeth until instructed to do so (see Treatment and Home Care sequence sheet).
+- It is OK to spit and rinse gently today.
+If you have a full mouth procedure a rinse will be provided to you.
+Use it 2-3 times a day starting tomorrow.
+It is OK to rinse gently every three (3) hours with warm salt water (1/4 teaspoon of salt dissolved in 4 oz. of warm water).
+Do not brush or floss your teeth until instructed to do so.

 - Try to keep your mouth as clean as possible in order to help the healing process.
 Brush, floss, and follow other home care measures in all the areas of your mouth except for the surgery area.

 - Do not apply excessive tongue or cheek pressure to the surgery area.

 Do not be alarmed if one of the following occurs: